johngoldin/can_i_blog_too/content/blog/2018-07-22-web-scraping-javascript-content.md

   - R
 tags:
   - R
-description: 'An example of using a "headless browser" to scrape web content produced by javascript.
+excerpt: 'An example of using a "headless browser" to scrape web content produced by javascript.
 The data is about compensation of university CEOs and was published by the Chronicle of Higher Education.'
 keywords: []
 ---
 Web scraping with [rvest](https://github.com/hadley/rvest) and [SelectorGadget](https://selectorgadget.com) can be powerful and fun.
 Recently I have experimented